sdg002/sdg002.github.io/dax-constant-valued-measure/readme.md

 The Table visual correctly displays records for the user selected in the Slicer visual.

+---

-# A more meaningful Measure
+# A more meaningful scenario

-My original objective was to calculate the how far away every sales transaction is from the global mean amount per transaction.
+If you recall, my original objective was to calculate the how far away every sales transaction is from the global mean amount per transaction.

 ![inspiration](images/inspiration_diff_from_mean_sales.png)